A cookie is a small piece of data sent from a website and stored on the user’s computer.

 A window like this will appear where you can delete cookies from the selected websites or remove them all at the same time.

 On the top right corner click on the three dots then go to Settings and click on the Choose what to clear button.

 Select Cookies and saved website data and after click at Clear.

 How to delete cookies from Internet Explorer?

 On the top right corner click on the little gear, then select Security and click on Delete Browsing History.

 Select Cookies and click on Delete.

-Remember, now with the GDPR websites must notify you if they’re using cookies, which ones and why, so you know what data they’re collecting and for what reason.
+Remember* that GDPR complying websites must notify you if they’re using cookies, which ones and why, so you know what data they’re collecting and for what reason.

-If you have a website and you don’t know what cookies are being used and what data you’re collecting, we show you how you can discover that and inform your users about it so you can be in compliance with GDPR.
+If you have a website and you don’t know what cookies are being used and what data you’re collecting, we show you how you can discover that and inform your users about it so you can comply with GDPR.